greim/ugly-adapter/readme.md

-# Simple Callback => Promise Helper
+# Simple Callback => Promise Adapter

-Promises are your shiny new smartphone, but you're trying to plug it into the Soviet-era Dell laptop of callbacks.
-So you go to the store and buy an adapter, intending to throw it away soon, but for now you need it and it will live in your backpack for like three years and get all caked with dirt but keep working.
+With [ES7 async functions](https://jakearchibald.com/2014/es7-async-functions/) gaining attention, the JavaScript world is poised to transition to promises.
+Unfortunately the error-first callback pattern is still mainstream, so for the foreseeable future we'll need a way to bridge the gap.
+This library accomplishes that in a straightforward, non-magical, easy-to-use way.

 ## Install